QSSS/FSEChat/README.md

 # FSEChat
-A real time chatting app built by Node, Express, MongoDB and AngularJS
+A real time chatting app built with Node, Express, MongoDB and AngularJS